Sovereign immunity: Other immunities

-The monarch is immune from arrest in all cases; members of the royal household are immune from arrest in civil proceedings.
+The monarch is immune to arrest in all cases; members of the royal household are immune from arrest in civil proceedings.
 No arrest can be made "in the monarch's presence", or within the "verges" of a royal palace.
 When a royal palace is used as a residence (regardless of whether the monarch is actually living there at the time), judicial processes cannot be executed within that palace.

-The monarch's goods cannot be taken under a writ of execution, nor can distress be levied on land in their possession.
+The monarch's goods cannot be taken under a writ of execution, nor can distress be levied on land in his/her possession.
 Chattels owned by the Crown, but present on another's land, cannot be taken in execution or for distress.
 The Crown is not subject to foreclosure.

-As of 2022, there were more than 160 laws granting express immunity to the monarch or their property in some respects.
+As of 2022, there were more than 160 laws granting express immunity to the monarch or his/her property in some respects.
 For instance, employees of the monarchy cannot pursue anti-discrimination complaints such as those under the Equality Act 2010.
 The monarchy is exempt from numerous other workers' rights, health and safety, or pensions laws.
-Government employees such as environmental inspectors are banned from entering the monarch's property without their permission.
+Government employees such as environmental inspectors are banned from entering the monarch's property without his/her permission.
 The monarch is also exempt from numerous taxes, although Queen Elizabeth II did pay some taxes voluntarily.
 Some of the odder exceptions for the monarch are included in laws against private persons setting off nuclear explosions, or regulating the sale of alcohol after midnight.

 United States

-In United States law, state, federal and tribal governments generally enjoy immunity from lawsuits.
+In United States law, state, federal, and tribal governments generally enjoy immunity from lawsuits.
 Local governments typically enjoy immunity from some forms of suit, particularly in tort.

 In the US, sovereign immunity falls into two categories: